Gas Decarbonisation Pathways

 Find out more about the research underpinning our Decarbonisation Pathways project here.

 Alongside the Decarbonisation Pathways Project, ENA is supporting a Hydrogen Transformation Group to coordinate activity on the conversion of our existing gas networks to carry hydrogen.
-This is a high level steering group with senior representatives from the Gas Transmission and Distribution Networks, BEIS, and Ofgem.
+You can find out more about the approach we're taking to developing Hydrogen Networks here.

 For more information on all of these initiatives, contact [email protected]